TheSlugInTub/Salmon-Engine/PROJECT.md

-# Prism
+# Syslocked

-Prism is a 3D quake-like game made for the showcase and for the design of Snail Engine.
+Syslocked is a 3D quake-like game made for the showcase and for the design of Snail Engine.

 Art style: Quake but crispier and more pixelly and stylish.